google-deepmind/meltingpot/README.md

 familiar and unfamiliar individuals, and has been designed to test a broad range of social interactions such as: cooperation, competition, deception, reciprocation, trust, stubbornness and so on.
-Melting Pot offers researchers a set of over 40 multi-agent reinforcement learning _substrates_ (multi-agent games) on which to train agents, and over 256 unique test _scenarios_ on which to evaluate these trained agents.
+Melting Pot offers researchers a set of over 50 multi-agent reinforcement learning _substrates_ (multi-agent games) on which to train agents, and over 256 unique test _scenarios_ on which to evaluate these trained agents.
 The performance of agents on these held-out test scenarios quantifies whether agents:

 *   perform well across a range of social situations where individuals are interdependent,
 *   interact effectively with unfamiliar individuals not seen during training
-*   pass a universalization test: answering positively to the question: _what if everyone behaved like that?_

 The resulting score can then be used to rank different multi-agent RL algorithms by their ability to generalize to novel social situations.